 Safe Work Australia works with others on the identification of psychosocial factors that impact on people’s wellbeing and effectiveness at work.

 The Australian Workplace Barometer project

-This mostly ARC-funded project was conducted in partnership with the Centre for Applied Psychological Research from the University of South Australia, SafeWork South Australia and Safe Work Australia.
-The project was developed to set national benchmarks and provide evidence to develop best practice standards in the area of worker psychological health and wellbeing.
-Safe Work Australia will publish a report on key findings from data obtained from six Australian states and territories in late 2012/early 2013.
-In addition, an edited volume will be published in 2013: Dollard, M.F. & Bailey, T.S.
-(Eds), Australian Workplace Barometer: Psychosocial Safety Climate and working conditions in Australia: Australian Federation Press.
+This mostly ARC-funded project was conducted in 2010 in partnership with the Centre for Applied Psychological Research at the University of South Australia, SafeWork South Australia and Safe Work Australia.
+The project was developed to collect data from six Australian states and territories to set national benchmarks and to provide evidence to develop best practice standards in the area of worker psychological health and wellbeing, It is also relevant to inform policy development, intervention targets and provision of resources.

 People at Work project

 This is an ARC-funded research project from 2012–2014 managed by the Queensland University of Technology (initially the University of Queensland) in partnership with The Australian National University, Work Health and Safety Queensland, WorkCover New South Wales, WorkSafe Victoria, Comcare, Beyondblue and Safe Work Australia.
 The project aims to increase the capacity of employers to identify and manage psychosocial risks and test the effectiveness of interventions designed to improve the psychosocial working environment.
 A final report on the prevalence of psychosocial hazards will be published in 2016.

 Personality and total health (PATH) through life project